francescoperagine/ActivityAgent/README.md

 # INTRODUCTION

-Refer to the 'presentazione.pdf' file for the app functionalities (italian language).
+Refer to the 'presentazione.pdf' file for the app functionalities introduction (italian language).

 # REQUIREMENTS: